Asian operator brings in second dual-fuel vessel built for TotalEnergies

 Singapore-based petroleum logistics unit of Malaysian energy logistics group MISC Berhad, AET, has taken delivery of the second dual-fuel very large crude carrier (VLCC), which was purpose-built for a long-term charter with TotalEnergies.

-AET informed on Friday that its second dual-fuel VLCC, Eagle Vallery, was successfully delivered by Samsung Heavy Industries (SHI).
+AET informed on Friday that its second dual-fuel VLCC, Eagle Vallery, was delivered by Samsung Heavy Industries (SHI).

 Commenting on the delivery, Capt.
 John Baptist, AET Global Director, VLCC/PCS, remarked: “We are proud of yet another key milestone as we continue to chart our pathway towards our target of greenhouse gases intensity reduction by 40 per cent by 2030 (against 2008 baseline) as well as achieve our long-term commitment of net-zero emissions by 2050.”